Communications Rules and Prospectus Delivery

 Quick Answer

 Two communications rules govern new-issue offerings.
-Rule 134 lets a broker-dealer run a tombstone ad listing the issuer, underwriters, and offering basics without violating Section 5.
-Rule 15c2-8 sets delivery deadlines: a preliminary prospectus 48 hours before confirmation for first-time IPOs, a final prospectus with every confirmation, and continuing aftermarket delivery of 25, 40, or 90 days.
+The tombstone-advertisement rule lets a broker-dealer run a tombstone ad listing the issuer, underwriters, and offering basics without breaching the federal-registration requirement.
+The SEC's prospectus-delivery rule sets deadlines: a preliminary prospectus 48 hours before confirmation for first-time IPOs, a final prospectus with every confirmation, and continuing aftermarket delivery of 25, 40, or 90 days.

 The previous sections covered what documents exist (red herring, final prospectus, POS, OS) and when they apply.
-This section covers the narrow communication rules that let a broker-dealer (BD) talk about a pending issue without violating Section 5, and the hard delivery deadlines that govern the prospectus itself.
+This section covers the narrow communication rules that let a broker-dealer (BD) talk about a pending issue without breaching the federal-registration requirement, and the hard delivery deadlines that govern the prospectus itself.

-Securities Act Rule 134 carves out a small list of communications that are NOT considered a prospectus under the Securities Act (SA).
-A Rule 134 ad is often called a tombstone ad because of its plain, boxed appearance.
+The Securities Act's tombstone-advertisement rule carves out a small list of communications that are NOT considered a prospectus under the Securities Act (SA).
+A tombstone ad gets its name from its plain, boxed appearance.

-Rule 134 ads can be used during the registration process without violating SA Section 5's prohibition on selling unregistered securities.
+Tombstone ads can be used during the registration process without breaching the federal-registration requirement's prohibition on selling unregistered securities.

 - Name of the issuer